XA transaction support is limited to the

 that XA transactions are compatible with replication.

-On a replication slave, immediately after the XA transaction is
+On a replica, immediately after the XA transaction is prepared,

-prepared, it is detached from the slave applier thread, and can
+it is detached from the replication applier thread, and can be

-be committed or rolled back by any thread on the slave.
+committed or rolled back by any thread on the replica.
 This

 means that the same XA transaction can appear in the